-WHAT IF I DON’T HAVE ENOUGH ON MY BANK ACCOUNT?
+WHAT IF I DON’T HAVE ENOUGH OR I HAVE NO MONEY ON MY BANK ACCOUNT?

 Now we’ve come to the real purpose of this post.
 Paano nga kung hindi kalakihan ang laman ng bank account mo?
 Ano?
 Magkukulong ka na lang sa bahay?
 Wag ganun!
 Hindi basehan ng pagkuha ng visa ang madaming pera kundi ang proof lang na meron kang consistent source of income.

 NEVER ASK your boyfriend or sponsor to transfer a big amount of money to your bank account.. it will be a RED FLAG!
 Don’t do that.. follow my tips below!

 There are many ways to prove that you can finance your trip!
 Here are 5 examples:

 A sponsor is a person or a company who is going to support your trip financially.
 This person could be your parents, friend, or boyfriend.
 Pag may sponsor ka from the Philippines, they have to execute an “Affidavit of Support” and then have it notarized.
 Ang mangyayari dyan, you’ll submit your sponsor’s Bank Statement/Bank Certificate and other documents proving their financial capacity instead of yours.
 This way, hindi na kailangan makita ng Embassy ang laman ng bank mo.